-With the bonus of a long weekend we caught the train from Sydney central to Blackheath the penultimate train station on the Blue mountains line.
+We caught the train from Sydney central to Blackheath, the penultimate train station on the Blue Mountains line.
 For the price of a coffee and only two hours on the train it was ticking our objectives; cheap, accessible by public transport, somewhere new.

-Loving online reviews Andy had booked a table at the Piedmont inn which served a great duck ragu and pulled pork pizza, with a BYO license!
-Sorry did I forget to mention our other trip objective of fine food and wine.
-I’d justified it as needing to fuel the tank for the following days 22 km hike with and added 600m ascent and descent.
+Loving online reviews, Andy had booked a table at the Piedmont Inn which served a great duck ragu and pulled pork pizza, with a BYO license!
+Sorry, did I forget to mention our other trip objective of fine food and wine?
+I’d justified it as needing to fuel the tank for the following day’s 22km hike with an added 600m ascent and descent.

-I was considering this a fair jaunt until back at the hostel we meet BlueDog an ex AFL player who considers a 45 km morning run a training session to his ultra marathon running.
+I was considering this a fair jaunt until back at the hostel we met BlueDog an ex AFL player who considers a 45 km morning run a training session to his ultra marathon running.

 Inspired by shared stories of adventures we went to bed eager to get into the belly of the canyon the next day.

-The steep descent from Govetts Leap lookout down Rodriguez pass mirrored the falls.
+The steep descent from Govetts Leap lookout down Rodriguez Pass mirrored the falls.
 We journeyed under newly made waterfalls cascading down the steep sided rock face and walked along paths that had turned to streams.
-Not before almost missing the turn at Junction rock we changed rivers and walked up towards Greaves Creek.
+Not before almost missing the turn at Junction Rock we changed rivers and walked up towards Greaves Creek.
 The sun was now shining and the ground was starting to steam.
-Making good time, Andy keeps a fast pace, we stopped for a lunch gaining a vantage or our ascent out of the valley.
+Making good time, Andy keeps a fast pace, we stopped for lunch gaining a vantage or our ascent out of the valley.

-As we traversed on opening in the forest caused by previous landslide we were met by a man running towards us.
+As we traversed an opening in the forest caused by a previous landslide we were met by a man running towards us.
 As his three children stood meters behind he explained that friend was badly injured and we needed to get help as there was no signal.
 A quick exchange of the vital information and Andy was making off up the mountainside.
 I was greeted by a fortunately still alive but seriously injured man.

 Having fallen from 50m he had suffered head and facial injuries, an open fracture to his arm and suspected other breaks to his ribs and legs.

 The next two hours were a blur of adrenaline and basic survival.
 Thankfully it was only a short while before an ex paramedic Tom and friend Mel were on the scene.
-Having past Andy making a pace up the mountain the sight of their arrival was incredible.
+Having passed Andy making a pace up the mountain, the sight of their arrival was incredible.
 From then on it was a mixture of solid team work, problem solving and grit whilst we kept Nathan stable.

 Once the helicopter and paramedics left Andy, Tom, Mel and I made our way back along our originally planned route towards Blackheath.
 As the sun set over the spectacular valley I knew that day was something I’d never forget, not because of the accident but because of the bravery, kindness and acts of selflessness I’d witnessed.

-I have shared our adventure not too scaremonger but to encourage others (myself included) that if we decide to play in nature’s playground to make sure we are as prepared as we can be.
+I have shared our adventure not to scaremonger but to encourage others (myself included) that if we decide to play in nature’s playground to make sure we are as prepared as we can be.

-I’ll be getting my own first aid kit and am already looking into getting an SEND (Satelitte Emergency Navigation Device) on signal use tool which shares you location, regardless of mobile signal.
+I’ll be getting my own first aid kit and am already looking into getting an SEND (Satelitte Emergency Navigation Device) or signal use tool which shares your location, regardless of mobile signal.